-Colorado town evacuated by wind-driven wildfire
+2 Colorado cities evacuated by wind-driven wildfire

 LOUISVILLE, Colo.
-(AP) — Residents of two northern Colorado cities were ordered to evacuate Thursday because of wildfire amid strong winds.
+(AP) — Residents of two northern Colorado cities were ordered to evacuate Thursday because of wildfire.

 The city of Louisville, was has a population of 21,000, was evacuated after residents in Superior, which has 13,000 residents, were told to leave.